Have another question? Email us at email@example.com.

 Many other states have considered school bus seat belt legislation (sometimes year after year) but haven’t passed it.

+How many seats are on a bus?
 The biggest school buses — the flat-front, transit-style models that are known as Type Ds — can carry up to 90 passengers.

 Conventional school buses — with a hood in front and the entrance door behind the front wheels, aka Type C models — typically have a capacity of about 80 passengers.
 These capacities are calculated with three students per seat.

 Small school buses — Type A models, which are built on van chassis — typically have a capacity in the range of 12 to 32 passenger seats.

 The biggest school buses are about 40 feet long.
 Small school buses are typically about 20 feet long.